Hillwood Estate, Museum & Gardens: French parterre

-Following the tradition of parterre gardens, the Hillwood parterre is a formal garden with low detailed plantings that are divided with footpaths and walls of English ivy.
-Again designed by Innocenti and Webel, the garden was split into four areas using channels of moving water, gravel footpaths and a central pool that is lined with Italian glass tile.
-A terra-cotta sculpture of Diana overlooks the garden.
+Following the tradition of parterre gardens, the Hillwood parterre is a formal garden with low detailed plantings divided with footpaths and walls of English ivy.
+Also designed by Innocenti and Webel, the garden was split into four areas using channels of moving water, gravel footpaths and a central pool lined with Italian glass tile.
+A terracotta sculpture of Diana overlooks the garden.
 She is accompanied by marble sphinxes, a cherub riding sea animals in the central pool, as well as outdoor furniture from Post's collection.
 This garden serves as a Post's tribute to 18th-century French aristocracy.

 Rose garden

-In 1956, Post hired Perry Hunt Wheeler, who designed the White House rose garden, to update the rose garden to her current tastes.
+In 1956, Post hired Perry Hunt Wheeler, who designed the White House rose garden, to update the Hillwood rose garden to her current tastes.
 Each bed is planted with a single variety of floribunda rose which bloom in the summer.
 A wood and brick pergola travels through the rose garden with climbing roses and white wisteria, which is finished with boxwood.
 Tulips and sweet alyssum also decorate the garden.

 The rose garden also serves as the location of Post's ashes, which are placed in the base of a pink granite monument that is topped with an antique urn made of deep purple porphyry.
 The monument features her coat of arms and the inscription in Latin that translates as "All my hopes rest in me."

 Friendship Walk

 A simple English inspired garden walk was a gift to Post from her friends in 1957.
 It is lined with boxwood, rhododendrons, and azaleas.
+As a tribute to Post after her 70th birthday, 181 of her friends built "Friendship Walk", a path from Hillwood's rose garden to a crest overlooking Rock Creek Park.